 When it comes to analyzing cryptocurrencies and tokens, some specific areas require extra attention from the investor.

 I’ve structured this article to start with cryptocurrency fundamental analysis, the technical analysis of a token, followed by crypto sentiment analysis.
-Lastly, I will go through some of the best indicators for cryptocurrency price movements and how to actually read the trend of the cryptocurrency market.
+Lastly, I will go through some of the best indicators for cryptocurrency price movements and how to read the trend of the cryptocurrency market.

 At the end of this guide, I will share a couple of recommended cryptocurrency exchanges with very high security.